 When you contact one of our training advisors you will be emailed a link to complete this section of the assessment at home.
-This is a computerised pilot screening system which assesses work related behaviour, situational behaviour, inductive logical thinking, reaction speed, spatial orientation, multi-tasking capability and complex control.
+This is a computerised pilot screening system which assesses work related behaviour, situational behaviour, deductive-logical thinking, inductive-logical thinking, spatial orientation, reaction speed, monitoring ability, multi-tasking capabilities and complex control.

 After successfully passing the CUT-E test, you will be invited to attend part two of the assessment in our academy.
 The simulator aptitude test consists of a short briefing, after which you will be instructed to perform some basic manoeuvres.
 This is to assess your trainability, capacity and interaction with an instructor.

 This final part of the process is an opportunity for you to tell us why you would like to join the Ryanair mentorship programme and what qualities, characteristics and experience you could offer Ryanair .

 The instructors want to be sold on your commitment and dedication towards the training and the career.
 You will be tested on your technical and non-technical skills.